-Easy overnight oats – a step by step guide with photos to show you exactly how to make healthy overnight oatmeal.
-I’ve also included my favorite overnight oats recipes.
+If you are wondering how to make overnight oats, this easy tutorial is for you!
+You will find a step by step guide with photos showing exactly how to make a jar of healthy oatmeal.
+BONUS: I’ve also included all of my favorite overnight oats recipes for you to try!

-Over the years I’ve made numerous easy overnight oats recipes so I’ve learned a thing or two about making the perfect jar.
+Over the years, I’ve made numerous easy overnight oats recipes so I’ve learned a thing or two about making the perfect breakfast jar.

 What type of container should I use?

-I recommend using 16 ounce wide mouth glass mason jar for overnight oatmeal.
-This provides enough room for the oats, liquid, and any other add ins.
-I’ve also used 8 ounce mason jars but those were just a little too small.
-I suggest picking up some of these plastic mason jar lids too.
+I recommend using a 16-ounce wide-mouth glass mason jar for overnight oats.
+This provides enough room for the oats, liquid, and any other add-ins.
+I’ve also used 8-ounce mason jars but those were just a little too small.
+I suggest picking up some plastic mason jar lids too!

 Which oats are best for overnight oats?